Code Example¶

 height of 190 pixels, ie: a circle.
 Because the canvas was instantiated with

-method first to clear the background
+np.zeros, we call the canvas.clear method first to clear the background

 color to white.
-Finally, the circle is drawn with canvas.draw_shape
+Finally, the circle is drawn with canvas.draw_shape.

 13 14 15 16 | path = agg.Path()